 It is all about the graph description with triples (Subject, Predicat, Object)

 Often used vocabularies/ontologies

-and also: @prefix schema: http://schema.org # general purpose created by Google, yahoo and bing and mainly used to markup HTML documents in a view to make them understandable by machine
+@prefix schema: http://schema.org # general purpose created by Google, yahoo and bing and # mainly created to markup HTML documents in a view # to make them understandable by machine

 RDF graph and Queries

 . example triples Mona Lisa Here are examples of RDF triples (informally expressed in pseudocode):

 Example 1: Sample triples (informal) <Bob> <is a> <person>. <Bob> <is a friend of> <Alice>. <Bob> <is born on> <the 14th of July 1990>. <Bob> <is interested in> <the Mona Lisa>. <the Mona Lisa> <was created by> <Leonardo da Vinci>. <the video 'La Joconde à Washington'> <is about> <the Mona Lisa>

 Check and validate RDF documents

 JSON-LD Playground Check and validate RDF documents RDF Translator Shapes Constraint Language (SHACL)

 Other graph tools